The Employment Law Review: Singapore

 The principal statutes governing employment of foreign workers are the Employment Act and the Employment of Foreign Manpower Act (EFMA).
 Under the EFMA, no foreign employee may be employed or work without a valid work pass (with limited exceptions depending on the type of work being carried out).
 In addition, all employers are required to keep a register of foreign employees to whom they have issued work passes.
-The more common types of work passes include Work Permit, S Pass and EP.
+The more common types of work passes include Work Permits, S Passes and Employment Passes (EPs).
 These are valid only for the employer, type, place or time of employment expressly specified, and each work pass is issued with mandatory conditions that the employer and foreign employee must follow.

 Before applying for S Passes and EPs, employers are obliged to post the relevant job advertisements on MyCareersFuture.sg, the national jobs portal, to ensure fair consideration of local candidates.
 The job advertisements should remain available and open for 28 days, and foreign workers should not be selected before advertisements are posted.
-Non-compliance can be met with administrative action, and employers could find themselves barred from applying for or renewing work passes for up to two years, or even subject to prosecution.
+Non-compliance, or merely going through the motions of advertising, can be met with administrative action, and employers could find themselves barred from applying for or renewing work passes for up to two years, or even be subject to prosecution.30

 Foreign workers are not entitled to benefits that only Singaporean citizens or permanent residents qualify for, such as Central Provident Fund contributions.
-As for taxes, employers are not required to pay taxes for foreign employees, but are required to observe the tax reporting and tax clearance procedures as explained in Section IV.iii.
+As for taxes, employers are not required to pay taxes for foreign employees, but are required to observe the tax reporting and tax clearance procedures, as explained in Section IV.iii, above.

 In practice, many employers in Singapore, especially multinational companies, institute internal disciplinary rules and policies with respect to issues such as discrimination, corruption and sexual harassment.
 These policies are commonly made accessible to employees on a company's intranet or detailed in a company's human resources policies or employee handbook, and are usually expressly incorporated into employment contracts.